munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/clock.rst

    :references:
    :verification-and-validation:

-    The system switches to a backup clock source if the primary clock fails.
+   The system shall automatically switch to a predefined backup clock source in the event of a primary clock failure, without requiring a system reset.